Special offer

 2. Provide value

-The feedback you provide during an employee evaluation should be valuable to the recipient.
-When writing an employee performance review, consider what might have the most positive impact on the employee’s overall performance.
-Focusing on the big picture can help ensure your feedback is useful.
+The feedback you give during an employee evaluation process should be specific and valuable to the recipient.
+When writing an employee evaluation, consider what might have the most positive impact on the employee’s overall performance.
+Talk about how their work connects to team and company goals, where they’ve grown and next steps they can take to continue improving.

 3. Give actionable feedback

-Performance review phrases should focus on specific actions an employee can take rather than abstract concepts.
-Actionable feedback can either encourage them to continue what they’re doing well or provide guidance for improvement.
+Performance review phrases should focus on actions an employee can take rather than abstract concepts.
+Action-oriented language turns feedback into a plan and helps them see how you’ll measure progress.

 4. Practice cultural sensitivity

-As you craft phrases for employee reviews, keep the recipients of your feedback in mind.
+As you select phrases to use in employee reviews, consider the background of the individual receiving your feedback.
 Cultural differences can affect communication styles.

 Understanding these differences can help you write performance reviews using language that respects your employees’ diverse backgrounds.